Independent Housing Numbers Study

 In May 2013, the Council, alongside Warwick District Council, Rugby Borough Council, North Warwickshire Borough Council and Nuneaton and Bedworth Borough Council, jointly commissioned GL Hearn planning consultants to undertake a Strategic Housing Market Assessment (or SHMA for short) for the Coventry and Warwickshire area.

-The study will however support the development of the city’s new Local Plan and will be considered alongside other technical evidence including:
+The study will support the development of the city’s new Local Plan and will be considered alongside other technical evidence including:

 - land availability;